Want to peruse retro Manchester United shirts? Read on…

 Vintage Football Shirts also offer original shirts rather than reproductions with each shirt marked for its condition – from BNIB (brand new in bag) to Excellent (may have tiny defect, may not be noticeable).

-With over 500 Manchester United shirts ranging from 1982 to the present day – their selection is huge.
+With over 500 Manchester United shirts ranging from the early 80s to the present day – their selection is huge.

-Amongst the masses of options available is the 1990-92 away shirt.
+Amongst the masses of options available is the 1990-92 away shirt (above right).
 This rather jazzy blue and white was worn as United’s upturn under Sir Alex Ferguson really took shape with the club finishing sixth and then second as well as winning the 1992 League Cup.

 They also won the European Cup Winners’ Cup in 1991 – United’s first trophy since winning the European Cup in 1968.

 Players such as Denis Irwin, Peter Schmeichel, Paul Parker and Andrei Kanchelskis all arrived in these two years as United built the foundations of a team that would dominate English football for years to come.